syivan/syivan/README.md

-Ivan Sy, a recent graduate at the University of Washington Tacoma
+A recent graduate at the University of Washington Tacoma

-Message me at ivansyrupy@gmail.com
+Feel free to message me at ivansyrupy@gmail.com